Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated their homes.

 What is UNHCR doing to help?

 We provide life-saving humanitarian aid for Syrian refugees, helping the most vulnerable with cash for medicine and food, stoves and fuel for heating, insulation for tents, thermal blankets and winter clothing.
+For those who have been displaced but remain in Syria, we provide shelter kits and non-food items as well as protection services and psychosocial support.

 In early 2017, with Syria's war heading into its seventh year and with no end to the fighting in sight, we joined forces with other United Nations humanitarian and development agencies to appeal for US$8 billion in vital new funding to help millions of people in Syria and across the region.